apollographql/apollo/docs/source/references/apollo-config.md

 <h4 id="service-local-file">Option 2: Local schema</h4>

-In some cases, teams may have a local generated file of their schema that they want to link.
-This can be either a `.graphql` file with the schma in SDL, or a saved introspection result in `.json`.
-To link a service with a local file, configure the project like this:
+In some cases you may have a locally generated file with your schema that you want to link.
+This can be either a `.graphql` file with the schema in SDL form or a saved introspection result in `.json`.
+To link your client project to a local schema file, configure it like so:

 ```js
 module.exports = {